 Fix 7: Nothing worked?
 Yes, Recovery Software is your solution!

-Whenever an SD card becomes inaccessible or formatted, then most of the time the stored data gets lost.
-However, all files remain in the same position on the card and can be recovered by a Photo recovery technology.
+Whenever an SD card becomes inaccessible or formatted, mostly the stored data gets lost.
+However, all files remain in the same position on the card and can be recovered by a photo recovery technology.
 Stellar Phoenix Photo Recovery Software is specially designed to fetch all the lost photos and other media files from their actual place and make them visible.
 To restore all lost files from an SD card, make sure the card is not physically damaged.
-Additionally, stop using the USB drive before card recovery.
+Additionally, stop using your SD card before recovery.

 Things to Remember to Protect your SD Card!